rajen-shres/cobalt/docs/cobalt/testing_overview.rst

 Testing Overview
 ================

 This page describes the testing strategy for Cobalt.
+Also see the documentation on building core test data - :doc:`test_data_overview`.

 Basics
 ------
 We have a Test environment as well as a User Acceptance Testing (UAT) environment for the ABF instance of Cobalt (My ABF).
 Either of these can be used for testing, but generally Test is used for normal user testing by the core team and UAT is used for a wider group of people.
+UAT is also a core part of the release process to check that releases will work in production.

-In addition there is a build server that can be used for automated testing.
+In addition there
+is a build server that can be used for automated testing.

 We have two types of automated tests, Unit tests and Integration tests.

-- **Unit Tests** are shorter
+- **Unit Tests** are shorter, isolated tests that check the internal workings of the code
+- **Integration Tests** are developing stories.
+We start by creating a user in chapter 1, in chapter 4 we create a congress and in chapter 5 the user enters the congress.

+Both tests start with a basic database that has test data loaded.

+Unit tests can be run in any order and do not update the database (this is handled by the test harness, it just rolls back any changes).
+Integration tests do update the database and need to run in order.

+Shockingly we have our own test harness, but more on that below.

 Tests work off a clean, empty database.
 Production isn’t clean nor empty so we need to be careful with